cyberboysumanjay/TorrFlix/README.md

-# TorrFlix
+# TorrFlix :movie_camera:
-A simple torrent streamer written in python.
+A simple torrent streamer written in Python 3.
-#### Tested on Linux 64bit system with Python 3.5 and Windows 10 64bit system with Python 3.7
+#### Tested on Linux 64bit system with Python 3.8.2

 ## How to use
-TorrFlix uses Peerflix and Webtorrent as stream handler install any one or both as per your wish.
+TorrFlix uses Webtorrent-CLI as stream handler.
 For that we need to setup nodejs and npm.
 #### Windows users can install nodejs from [here](https://nodejs.org/en/download/).
 #### Linux users just fire up the terminal and run these commands.
 > sudo apt-get update